ridzzac/IT16_Final-Project/FRONTEND_GUIDELINES.md

 ### Involved People List
 __Path__: `/api/get_involved_list.php`<br>
 __Variables__:
+- `$isIncidentInfoSuccess` - a boolean datatype that determines if the retrieval of the incident's information is successful.
-- $involvedPeopleInIncident_IncidentInfo[] - an associative array containing information about the incident:
+- `$involvedPeopleInIncident_IncidentInfo[]` - an associative array containing information about the incident:
 ```php
 [
     "incident_id": 5,